 The Department of Communication Arts is a multidisciplinary department with programs that lead to a BFA degree with a major in theatre arts with tracks in traditional theatre, technical theatre, production, and dance, a BFA degree with a major in mass media with emphases in audio, video, and broadcast journalism, and a BFA degree with a major in speech communication with emphases in organizational communication, public relations, and general speech.
-The department also offers a minor in speech communication and a minor in mass media.
+The department also offers a minor in speech communication, a minor in mass media, and a minor in dance.